The website users Hexo to generate the static content and a

 the search results and scanner are dynamic.
 Basically, each file is a

-module that exports a function that receives an express
+node module that exports a function that receives an express object

 does all the required configuration: